Leo-Noriega/minimal-nvim-config/README.md

 Also I mainly use **Java** beacuse that's what I'm learning in college (yes, I know), so if for whatever reason you decide to use this config, feel free to install the LSP of the language you use with :Mason command.

 ### TODOs
-* Add a coc-java
+* Add coc-java
-* Add lua-line or a alternative
+* Add lua-line or an alternative
-* Some shortcuts for Java
+* Some shortcuts for Java development